The chair of QVE is involved in all 3 levels of education: BSc, MSc and PhD. It is possible to perform a Thesis or Internship at our group.

 - QVE-30806 Management of Infections and Diseases in Animal Populations

 QVE participates in the MSc-specialisations C-Global and Sustainable Production and D-Adaptation, Health and Welfare.
-At average 10-15 students annually perform their MSc thesis within the chair of QVE or ADP.
-For information on QVE MSc theses and internships please contact Mart C.M. de Jong.
+At average 10-15 students annually perform their MSc thesis within the chair of QVE.
+For information on QVE MSc theses and internships please contact Bart van den Borne.

 Some examples of subjects covered in recent years: